RohanChawla01/dropdownApp/README.md

 After cloning the repo:

 - yarn install to install the required dependencies.
-- Install pod dependencies for iOS: cd ios && pod install && cd .. or run yarn postinstall, if not run automatically
+- Install pod dependencies for iOS: `cd ios && pod install && cd ..` or run `yarn postinstall`, if it doesn't runs automatically
-- Run yan ios/yarn android and you would be good to go!
+- Run `yarn ios`/`yarn android` and you would be good to go!